China–France relations: 17th and 18th centuries

-(1656-1730), Jean-François Gerbillon (1654–1707), Louis Le Comte (1655–1728) and Claude de Visdelou (1656–1737).
+(1656–1730), Jean-François Gerbillon (1654–1707), Louis Le Comte (1655–1728) and Claude de Visdelou (1656–1737).
 Returning to France, they noticed the similarity between Louis XIV of France and the Kangxi Emperor of China.
 Both were said to be servants of God, and to control their respective areas: France being the strongest country of Europe, and China being the strongest power in East Asia.
 Other biographical factors lead commentators to proclaim that Louis XIV and the Kangxi Emperor were protected by the same angel.
 (In childhood, they overcame the same illness; both reigned for a long time, with many conquests.)

 Under Louis XIV's reign, the work of these French researchers sent by the King had a notable influence on Chinese sciences, but continued to be mere intellectual games, and not tools to improve the power of man over nature.
 Conversely, Chinese culture and style became fashionable in France, exemplified by the Chinoiserie fashion, and Louis XIV had the Trianon de Porcelaine built in Chinese style in 1670.
 France became the European center for Chinese porcelains, silks and lacquers and European imitations of these goods.

 At the same time, the first ever known Chinese people came to France.
-Michel Sin arrived in Versaille in 1684 before continuing on to England.
+Michel Sin arrived in Versailles in 1684 before continuing on to England.
 More notable was Arcadio Huang, who crossed France in 1702, spent some time in Rome (as a result of the Chinese Rites controversy), and returned to Paris in 1704, where he was the "Chinese interpreter of the King" before he died in 1716.
 He started the first ever Chinese-French dictionary, and a Chinese grammar to help French and European researchers to understand and study Chinese, but died before finishing his work.

-Paris-based geographers processed reports and cartographic material supplied by mostly French Jesuit teams traveling across the Qing Empire, and published a number of high-quality works, the most important of which was Description de la Chine et de la Tartarie Chinoise edited by Jean-Baptiste Du Halde (1736), with maps by Jean Baptiste Bourguignon d'Anville.
+Paris-based geographers processed reports and cartographic material supplied by mostly French Jesuit teams traveling across the Qing dynasty, and published a number of high-quality works, the most important of which was Description de la Chine et de la Tartarie Chinoise edited by Jean-Baptiste Du Halde (1736), with maps by Jean Baptiste Bourguignon d'Anville.

 In the 18th century, the French Jesuit priest Michel Benoist, together with Giuseppe Castiglione, helped the Qianlong Emperor build a European-style area in the Old Summer Palace (often associated with European-style palaces built of stone), to satisfy his taste for exotic buildings and objects.
 Jean Denis Attiret became a painter to the Qianlong Emperor.
 Joseph-Marie Amiot (1718–1793) also won the confidence of the emperor and spent the remainder of his life in Beijing.
 He was official translator of Western languages for the emperor, and the spiritual leader of the French mission in Peking.